omerfaruqb/emotion-analysis/README.md

 # emotion-analysis
 A real-time emotion analysis according to faces
-The data is taken from a [Kaggle Dataset](https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset) dataset.
+The data is taken from a [Kaggle dataset](https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset).

 ## Installation
 ```bash